 Test, Test, Test

 Then run your test.
 A core component of the Frictionless Commerce philosophy is to iterate quickly.
-We want to create the largest impact, in the shortest amount of time, for our clients.
+We want to create the most significant impact, in the shortest amount of time.

 Now that we’ve got the heavy topic of statistics out of the way let’s look at some fascinating CRO facts.